GoogleCloudPlatform/security-response-automation/README.md

 - Service account runs with lowest permission needed granted at granularity you specify.
 - You control which projects are enforced by each automation.
-- Every action is logged to StackDriver and is easy auditable.
+- Every action is logged to StackDriver and is easily auditable.
 - Can be run in monitor mode where actions are logged only.

-### Configure automations
+## Configure automations

 Before installation we'll configure our automations, copy `./cloudfunctions/router/empty-config.yaml` to `./cloudfunctions/router/config.yaml`.
 Within this file we'll define a few steps to get started: